input-output-hk/partner-chains/toolkit/pallets/session-validator-management/README.md

 1. `CurrentCommittee`: Information about the current committee and its epoch
 2. `NextCommittee`: Information about the next committee and its epoch
-3. `MainChainScripts`: Configuration data for main chain scripts related to validator candidacy
+3. `MainChainScriptsConfiguration`: Configuration data for main chain scripts related to validator candidacy

 ## API Specification

 ### Extrinsics

-- **set**: Sets the validators for a future epoch
+- **set**: Sets the validators for a future epoch (primarily called through inherents)
-- **set_main_chain_scripts**: Updates the mainchain scripts configuration
+- **set_main_chain_scripts**: Updates the mainchain scripts configuration (requires root origin)

 ### Public Functions (API)